2008 NASCAR Sprint All-Star Race: Sprint Showdown

-The teams that have not qualified for the All-Star Race were in a 40-lap race divided into two "halves" (two 20-lap segments) with a five-lap break to allow for teams to have the option to make a pit stop.
+The teams that had not qualified for the All-Star Race were in a 40-lap race divided into two "halves" (two 20-lap segments) with a five lap break to allow for teams to have the option to make a pit stop.
 The top two drivers from this race, along with a fan ballot that selected the third (from the internet, Sprint cellular phone subscribers, Sprint retail locations, and on-site fan voting up to that night) among those on the lead lap and in the Top 50 in driver points will qualify for the main event.
 The cell phone votes counted double those of the other methods.
 Qualifying was the standard NASCAR two-lap event, with the fastest lap counting, and Elliott Sadler winning said pole.
 However, during the first segment, Sadler was knocked out of the race when A. J. Allmendinger bumped him high into the Turn Two wall, and Allmendinger and Sam Hornish Jr. automatically qualified, while Kasey Kahne won the fan vote.

 Sprint All-Star Race XXIV

 The race format of four "quarters" (like football or professional basketball) was slightly modified this season.
-In Sprint All-Star Race XXIII, the quarters were each 20 laps.
+In Sprint All-Star Race XXIII, the quarters were 20 laps each.
 This year, as announced at NASCAR's Media Tour, five laps were added to each segment to have a total of 100 laps (or four 25-lap quarters) in the race.
-The remainder of the race format, adopted last year, was unchanged.
-The qualifying for this race is a three-lap cumulative timed event with a mandatory four-tire pit stop arriving at the pit road speed of 45 MPH but leaving as full throttle after either the first or second qualifying lap.
+The remainder of the race format, adopted the previous year, went unchanged.
+Qualifying for this race was a three lap cumulative timed event with a mandatory four tire pit stop arriving at the pit road speed of 45 MPH but leaving as full throttle after either the first or second qualifying lap.
 Kyle Busch took advantage of numerous miscues by others (including penalties for speed violations or loose lug nuts) to win the pole position.
-Kahne became the first to qualify from the fan vote to win, only taking a splash of gas to dominate the final quarter which, along with the rest of the race, went caution free.
+Kasey Kahne became the first to qualify from the fan vote to win, only taking a splash of gas to dominate the final quarter which, along with the rest of the race, went caution-free.